 - Conducted an online experiment using BIT’s Predictiv platform to reduce errors when taxpayers complete their tax return.
 Our intervention (a two-page flyer) increased accuracy by 8 per cent and could benefit up to 1.9 million taxpayers.
 Download the full report or a short briefing.

 - Ran our largest RCT with 11.2 million taxpayers to encourage submissions of annual tax returns at least two weeks before the deadline.
-Our best performing intervention (an email with planning support) increased early filing by 7 per cent and overall filing by 2 per cent.
-It also brought forward an extra USD 1.93 million in tax payments at the point of filing, equivalent to USD 13.53 million if scaled to the whole sample.
+Our best performing intervention (an email with planning support) increased early filing by 6 per cent and overall filing by 1.7 per cent, equivalent to 33,400 additional tax returns filed early or 233,900 if this email was sent to the entire sample.
 Download the full report or a short briefing.

 How do DJP plan to scale behavioural approaches to tax administration?